 Candidates must be eligible enough to apply for CSC registration.
 So they must read the eligibility criteria carefully before registration

 (i).
-Age: Minimum age limit of applicants must be 18 years.
+Age: The minimum age limit of applicants must be 18 years.

 (ii).
 Educational Qualification: Applicant must have qualified class 10th from any recognized board